Path-Check/paper-cred/SPECIFICATION.md

     1. Phase
     1. Indicator
 1. The concatenation should be a UTF-8 string.
-1. The concatenation MUST be converted to uppercase prior to hashing.
+1. The concatenation MUST be converted to uppercase prior to hashing per the rules defined by Unicode, e.g. á is converted to Á.
 1. The elements MUST NOT be URL Encoded prior to hashing.
 1. The output MUST be in hexadecimal format.